All You Need to Know About Swedish Health Care

-If you have applied and got a Swedish ID card that also means you have Swedish personal number (personnumber in Swedish).
+If you have applied and got a Swedish ID card that also means you have a Swedish personal number (personnumber in Swedish).
 If you don’t have personnumber it might be quite difficult to make an appointment at any health center or hospital.

 2. Patient Fees

-First of all, if you visit nurse, midwife or doctor you need to pay for it in Sweden.
+First of all, if you visit a nurse, midwife or doctor you need to pay for it in Sweden.

 If you have Swedish personnummer then you pay the same amount with Swedish patients for all healthcare.
 Patient fees vary according to which center you visit.

-If you have an insurance -which might be vary depending on your citizenship- in some cases there is a chance to reimbursement from university, insurance company or if you have a scholarship and it covers.
+If you have insurance -which might be vary depending on your citizenship- in some cases there is a chance to reimbursement from university, insurance company or if you have a scholarship and it covers.
 However, even if you have a Swedish ID you still need to be covered by some form of insurance.
 Health insurance varies depending on your citizenship whether you are EU/EEA/Switzerland citizen or non-EU/EEA citizen.
 Here is a detailed link about health insurance and medical care in Sweden.

 Patient fees may vary.
 For instance;